Oghma-Infinium/Revenant/README.md

 ## Introduction

-Revenant is a modlist for Skyrim Special Edition [Requiem 3Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/44044) total game overhaul, with modern action combat, including Attack - MCO, SCAR and TKdodge RE.
-Features light survival mechanics with Starfrost, Campsire and Simple Hunting Overhaul.
+Revenant is a modlist for Skyrim Special Edition [Requiem 3Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/44044), a total game overhaul, combined with modern action combat, including Attack - MCO, SCAR and TKdodge RE.
+Features light survival mechanics with Starfrost, Campsite and Simple Hunting Overhaul.

 If you're curious about the specific mods in the list, the full modlist can be viewed [here]().